realpasha/sdk-js/recipes/frameworks/React.md

 ### With higher order components (HoC)

-There's this straight forward concept in react to use higher order components (short: hoc) to provide functionality which can be re-used for multiple components.
-We don't recommend to use this strategy for larger apps, instead use a state paradigm like [Redux](./Redux) or similar.
-However we'd wanted to show you a variant how to directly bind API states to a component.

-> Keep in mind that we didn't care about caching etc. This is just an entry example for how to work with hoc's and APIs
+Alternatively, the SDK can also be used as a higher-order component (HoC).
+This allows you to directly bind API states to a component.
+While this is a clean way to inject data from Directus into a component, it doesn't scale very well into large applications.
+For larger applications, we recommend to use a state paradimg like [Redux](./Redux) or similar.

 ```tsx
 import React, { Component } from 'react';